svv2014/OctoPrint-xMatters-integration/README.md

 * Take `API Key`, `Secret`, `Integration URL` from xMatters integration and set it in plugin configuration
     * Note: for `recipients` field use comma separated user id
 * Choose events you interested in and enjoy.

+## TODO
+* custom messages
+* option to send a photo with notification